appsmithorg/appsmith-docs/website/docs/workflows/tutorials/trigger-workflow-from-app.md

     };
     ```

-11. Bind the JS object execution to the **Approve** and **Reject** buttons in the Table Widget, setting `action` parameter as `Approved` and `Rejected` for the buttons respectively.
+11. Bind the JS object execution to the **Approve** and **Reject** buttons in the Table Widget, setting `action` parameter as `Approved` and `Rejected` for the buttons, respectively.

 ## Manage approvals in workflow

-To manage the approvals in the workflow, you will need to configure datasources, create queries and write JavaScript code in the JS object.
-The process works similar to how you configure datasources, create queries, and JS Objects in your Appsmith apps.
+To manage approvals within the workflow, you'll configure datasources, create queries, and write JavaScript code in the JS object.
+This process is similar to configuring datasources, creating queries, and JS Objects in your Appsmith apps.

 ### Set up SMTP datasource and query

-Follow these steps to set up datasources, and create query for sending email:
+Follow these steps to set up datasources and create query for sending email:

 1. Click the **Data** tab.
 Click the **+** icon next to _Datasources in your workspace_ to add a new [SMTP](/connect-data/reference/using-smtp) datasource.